20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

  Dual numbers have the key property that if you construct a dual number `f(x) + f'(x)ε`, the `ε` term is *always* the derivative of the real term no matter what series of operations you run it through.
 This makes them extremely useful for differentiating equations

-For example, if we want to know the derivative of `x^3`, we write
+For example, if you want to know the derivative of `x^3`, you write

 ```
 f(x) = x^3